Conditions We Treat

 Atypical Parkinsonism This is the name given to a variety of disorders which have similar symptoms to Parkinson’s disease.
 The difference is, they do not respond to the typical treatments used for Parkinson’s disease and also exhibit other unique characteristics.
 Unfortunately, the atypical parkinsonsian syndromes are much more rapidly progressive and difficult to treat.
 Early recognition of these conditions is also imperative to aid in These disorders include: multiple system atrophy (MSA), corticobasal degeneration (CBD), progressive supranuclear palsy (PSP) and dementia with Lewy bodies (DLB).

-Along with these disorders, specialists at the Illinois Neurological Institute’s Parkinson’s Disease and Movement Disorders Center also treats:
+Along with these disorders, specialists at OSF HealthCare Illinois Neurological Institute’s Parkinson’s Disease and Movement Disorders Center also treat:

 - Tourette’s syndrome and tic disorders